The Complete Moving Guide for Single Parents

-- Check on all of your deposits at current places and utilities as well as new area.
+- Check on all of your deposits at current places and utilities, as well as the new area.
 You want your refunds to put on new expenses.

 - Have the talk.
 Ultimately, you are the adult, so you make the decisions.
 Tell the kids in a way that they can understand and make it a win/win.
 Assure them they can keep in touch with friends.
 And again, tell them why this is the best decision.